ACT New Zealand: 2017-2020 term: resurgence

+Seymour had also introduced the End of Life Choice Bill to parliament, which would allow for voluntary euthanasia.
+Brooke van Velden, then a staffer and later ACT's deputy leader, helped to promote the bill.
+The bill passed in November 2019, was approved in a 2020 referendum, and came into effect in late 2021.

+By the start of 2020, ACT's support in opinion polls still remained negligible.
+However, Seymour was appointed as a member of the Epidemic Response Committee as the COVID-19 pandemic began.
+Seymour was a sharp critic of the government's handling of the pandemic, in contrast to a more muddled stance from the National Party.
+ACT supported the reopening of international borders, and cited Taiwan, which had adopted extensive contact tracing, as an example to follow for New Zealand.
+While he did not support a herd immunity response to the pandemic, Seymour was sceptical of the efficacy of lockdowns.
+Meanwhile, National faced internal strife, having replaced its leader after his criticisms of COVID-19 policy, electing Todd Muller as leader, who would resign after 57 days, leading to Judith Collins' elevation.
+By August, a Colmar Brunton poll had shown ACT at close to 5% support, which would see the party elect six MPs.
+In advance of the election in October, ACT was at 8% support in polls.

+The party's list for the 2020 election was announced on 28 June.
+Van Velden was announced as the party's new deputy and placed in the second spot on the list, while McKee was placed third.

 2020-2023 term

-In the run-up to the 2020 general election, ACT rose in opinion polls, from under 1% to close to 8%.
-This rise was attributed to Seymour's personal popularity.
 Following the election, held on 17 October (postponed from September), ACT increased their share of the party vote to 7.6%, winning 10 seats including Seymour's Epsom seat and nine from the party list.
 This was the party's best-ever result.
-Some political analysts attributed ACT's strong result as partly benefiting from the collapse in support for the National Party and New Zealand First.

 In late April 2021, the ACT party sponsored motion asking the New Zealand Parliament to debate and vote on the issue of human rights abuses against the Uyghur ethnic minority community in China's Xinjiang province.
 In early May, the incumbent Labour Party revised the motion to raise concerns about human rights abuses in Xinjiang but omitting the term genocide, which was subsequently adopted by the New Zealand Parliament on 5 May.
 In response, the Chinese Embassy claimed that the motion made "groundless accusations" of human rights abuses against China and constituted an interference in China's internal affairs.

 On 19 May 2021, the ACT Party opposed Green Party MP Golriz Ghahraman's motion calling for members of parliament to recognise the rights of Palestinians to self-determination and statehood while reaffirming its support for a two-state solution to the Israel-Palestine conflict.
 Deputy Leader Van Velden justified ACT's opposition to the Green motion on the basis of Green MP Ricardo Menéndez March's tweet that said "From the river to the sea, Palestine will be free!."